CMU-IDS-2022/assignment-2-tia/writeup.md

-# What's behind Billionaire's 💰💰💰
+# What's behind Forbes Billionaires' 💰💰💰

 ![A screenshot of your application.
 Could be a GIF.](screenshot.png)